 - 1/2 cup grated parmesan cheese

-In a large mixing bowl, whisk together the flour, yeast and salt.
+- In a large mixing bowl, whisk together the flour, yeast and salt.
 Add the warm water and stir until well combined.
 Cover the bowl with plastic wrap and refrigerate for at least 8 hours, or up to 24.
-The dough should at least double in size.
+The dough should almost double in size.

-Preheat the oven to 425 F and line a large baking sheet with parchment paper.
+- Preheat the oven to 425 F and line a baking sheet with parchment paper.
 Generously flour a countertop and turn the dough out onto it (it will be very soft), turning once to coat with flour.
-With a pastry cutter or large knife, divide the dough in half.

-Transfer one half of the dough to the prepared baking sheet (the other half can be frozen*, or you can make 2 loaves).
-With oiled fingers, spread it into an oblong shape, or whatever shape you like.
+- Transfer the dough to the prepared baking sheet.
+Drizzle with olive oil.
+With your hands, spread it into an oblong shape, or whatever shape you like.
 Poke the dough all over with a fork.

 - In a small bowl, stir together the melted butter, garlic and dried herbs.
 Brush the butter mixture evenly onto the dough.
 Sprinkle the dough evenly with the mozzarella and parmesan cheeses.